 Always operate the hoist control to unwind the wire rope when extending the boom.
 Do not let the drop block touch the boom head.
-An automatic cutout device is installed on this crane to prevent the drop block from being pulled into the boom head.
-When the drop block touches the antidouble blocking bracket (Figure 3-41) hanging from the boom head, a switch is activated and the hydraulic flow to extend the telescope cylinder is stopped.
-An alarm will sound, warning the operator that the block has touched the bracket.
-The operator must then lower the drop block to stop the alarm and allow for the extension of the boom.
+An automatic cutout device is installed on this crane to inhibit the drop block from being pulled into the boom head.
+When the drop block touches the antidouble blocking bracket (Figure 3-42) hanging from the boom head, a switch is activated and the hydraulic flow to extend the telescope cylinder is stopped.
+A horn will sound, warning the operator that the block has touched the bracket.
+The operator must then lower the drop block to stop the horn and allow for the extension of the boom.

-The above information also pertains when a jib is attached to the boom.
+The above information also pertains when a boom extension is attached to the boom.

 Look for overhead obstructions before raising the boom.
-Possible damage or electrocution could occur if the boom comes in contact with overhead power lines.
+Possible damage or electrocution could occur if the boom comes in contact with over head power lines.

-To Extend the Boom
+To Extend the Booms

 Press the accelerator pedal to increase the engine speed to maximum RPM.
-Slowly push forward on the telescope control lever (Figure 3-43) until the desired extend speed is obtained.
+Slowly push forward on the telescope control lever (Figure 3-44) until the desired extend speed is obtained.
 The further the control is pushed forward the faster the boom will extend.